Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 They must have wanted something.

-I read in the press that they allegedly wanted to snatch a piece from me.
+I read in the press that they allegedly wanted to snatch a certain piece from me.
 But these are all rumors.

 According to one report, it was about six billion dollars.

 I am a citizen of Saudi Arabia.
 And also a member of the royal family.
-The King is my uncle and Mohammed bin Salman is my cousin.
+The king is my uncle and Mohammed bin Salman is my cousin.
 I am interested in maintaining and keeping our relationship secret.

 Of course.

-So everything you said is 100% true?
+So, everything you said is one hundred percent true?

-Al-Waleed's reputation question
+The question of Al-Waleed's reputation

 Context